natcap/invest.users-guide/source/urban_cooling_model.rst

 For each area of interest (which is a vector GIS layer provided by the user), we calculate average temperature and temperature anomaly :math:`(T_{air,i} - T_{air,ref})`.

-Value of heat reduction service
+Value of Heat Reduction Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The value of temperature reduction can be assessed in at least three ways: